haddocking/haddocking.github.io/education/HADDOCK24/XL-MS-oligomer/index.md

     util.cbc
   </a>

-  When looking at the structures generated by AlphaFold in PyMol, the pLDDT is encoded as the B-factor.
+  When looking at the structures generated by AlphaFold in PyMOL , the pLDDT is encoded as the B-factor.
 Analyze what is the pLDDT of prediction around the interaction interface.
-  To color the model according to the pLDDT type in PyMol:
+  To color the model according to the pLDDT type in PyMOL :

   <a class="prompt prompt-pymol">
     spectrum b
   </a>

 </details>

+## Bonus: Predicting the oligomeric state with AlphaFold3

 <hr>